SYNTap Test For Parkinson's

 What are the key benefits?

-Molecular diagnosis is the crucial step to personalized medicine for treating Parkinson’s.
+Molecular diagnosis is the vital step to personalized medicine for Parkinson’s.

-After a decade of strenuous development in our lab, it’s quite simple now.
-Here’re three key steps:
+After a decade of diligent development in our lab, the basic testing process is:

-- Your doctor orders the test and submits a few drops of your cerebrospinal fluid (CSF),
+- The doctor orders the test and submits a few drops of cerebrospinal fluid (CSF),

-- Our lab tests your sample for misfolded Synuclein,
+- Our lab tests the sample for misfolded Synuclein,

-- Your doctor receives the lab result within two weeks.
+- The doctor receives the lab result within two weeks.

 Why use CSF instead of blood?

-CSF testing offers the highest accuracy, reliability, and EARLY detection.
-Why?
+CSF testing offers the highest accuracy and reliability.
+How?